KNOW THE WARNING SIGNS:

 Discomfort (squeezing, pressure, fullness or pain) in the center of the chest that lasts more than a few minutes or that goes away and comes back is the hallmark of a heart attack.

-KNOW THE DIFFERENCE BETWEEN HEARTBURN & HEART ATTACK
+KNOW THE DIFFERENCE BETWEEN HEARTBURN AND A HEART ATTACK

 If the pain seems worse than heartburn or different than what you normally experience, you should call 9-1-1 immediately or get to an emergency room right away.